-PWM channel is used to form for PWM signal output – directly from timer.
+PWM channel is used to form for PWM signal output – directly from the timer.

-SQ channel is additional channel to form square pulses or second PWM signal.
-Will be implemented in future.
+SQ channel is an additional channel to form square pulses or second PWM signal.
+Will be implemented in the future.

 Menu and program stages:

-After generator is switched on the message is displayed in LCD: LCD SCREENS
+After the generator is switched on the message is displayed in LCD: LCD SCREENS

 â€žMode2â€œ button selects the step of frequency from 1 to 10000Hz by pressing it in series.
 “Up” and “Down” buttons change the frequency value by step value.

-After “Start” button is pressed – last settings are saved in EEPROM and signal generation is started.
+After the “Start” button is pressed – the last settings are saved in EEPROM and signal generation is started.

 Above functionality is implemented and tested.
 In future plans, there are few more signal generation modes.
 By pressing “Mode1”, you can see the following screens which may change a little during implementation: LCD Screens1